macccorehenni/ten-stories/Main Story/The College of the Unheard Chapter 1.md

 "It looooks as much, Ildren.
 Hopefully we won't need River Water Co out today."

 "It does seem like you're much happier, Givly."
-Ildren noted through bonds.
+Ilven noted through bonds.

 "Much happier I am.
 Loving how you designed my little nook.
 Makes it easier to snuggle with Emmy."
 Givly smiled, her enthusiasm for what was now the Ten's new home rubbing off on the others.